Onboarding Process To Hire International Employees: The Essential Guide

 Doist also revised ‘sick days’ to become ‘health days,’ granting full-time employees 12 paid days (excluding PTO) to use if they are feeling unwell or need to tend to a sick family member.
 Together, this equates to a total of 52 paid days off per year, resulting in a 90% employee retention rate, where it’s typical for team members to have a tenure of 5-10 years."

 A great onboarding experience for new international employees will make them well-informed, comfortable, and satisfied.
 An efficient, effective, and engaging onboarding process will be obvious when your new hire has socially, professionally, and practically integrated into your organization.

-Employers can provide equipment to their teams using a third-party IT equipment management platform such as GroWrk.
+Employers can provide equipment to their teams using a third-party IT asset management platform such as GroWrk.
 We provide equipment management solutions in over 150 countries so you can easily onboard international employees.
 Request a demo to start providing your remote employees with the equipment they need.